Earthquakes on June 24, 2026

 230 km ESE of Attu Station, Alaska

-Reports of a magnitude 3.4 earthquake 230 km ESE of Attu Station, Alaska came in on June 24, 2026 at 18:31 UTC.
-This was a shallow crustal earthquake, focused at 6.7 km depth.
-The epicenter is at 51.899°, 176.200°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.
+A magnitude 3.2 earthquake was recorded 230 km ESE of Attu Station, Alaska on June 24, 2026 at 18:31 UTC.
+It arrived roughly 7 hours after a larger magnitude 4.1 mainshock in the same 20 km area, placing it within the typical aftershock window.
+See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-06-24 18:29:37 UTC